Real-time Free-view Human Rendering from Sparse-view RGB Videos using Double Unprojected Textures: Runtime Analysis

 \section{Runtime Analysis}

 In this section, we discuss the detailed runtime performance of each method.
 Since all methods differ in network structures and modeling strategies, we design a runtime evaluation protocol for a fair comparison.
 More specifically, we neglect the data loading time and assume an ideal situation that a method receives data, processes data, and outputs rendering results.
 For each method and component, we calculate the average runtime over 100 frames, and repeat this process three times to obtain the final average runtime. \textbf{ENeRF.} After receiving the conditioning images and novel camera parameters, ENeRF~\cite{lin2022efficient} can be split into two stages: ray sampling and model inference (including rendering).
 For 1K resolution, the runtime of ray sampling is 7.84 ms and the runtime of model inference is 30.83 ms, the total runtime is 38.68 ms and 25.85 FPS.
 For 4K resolution, the runtime of ray sampling is 158.68 ms and the runtime of model inference is 351.03 ms, the total runtime is 509.72 ms and 1.96 FPS. \textbf{DVA.} We can also divide DVA~\cite{remelli2022drivable} into two stages: model inference and rendering.
 For 1K resolution, the runtime of model inference is 33.90 ms and the runtime of rendering is 7.53 ms, the total runtime is 41.43 ms and 24.13 FPS.
 For 4K resolution, the runtime of model inference is 178.45 ms and the runtime of rendering is 7.62 ms, the total runtime is 186.07 ms and 5.37 FPS. \textbf{HoloChar.} HoloChar~\cite{shetty2024holoported} includes three stages, geometry inference, texture unprojection, and texture inference.
 Their 1K rendering and 4K rendering are performed together, thus we only report the runtime for 4K.
 The runtime of geometry inference is 9.34 ms, the runtime of texture unprojection is 28.35 ms and the runtime of texture inference is 35.75 ms. The total runtime is 73.46 ms and 13.61 FPS.
-Notably, we perform all the modules on a workstation with a single GPU and obtain slightly better inference speed, compared to the runtime evaluation in the original paper. \textbf{GHG.} GHG~\cite{kwon2024generalizable} has four stages, position map rendering, visibility map rendering, network inference, and rendering.
-Though, in the experiments, we use our visibility computation to obtain better performance of GHG (Sec.~\ref{sec:supp_visibility}).
-Here, we only report the runtime performance of their original implementation.
-The runtime of position map rendering is 922.10 ms and the runtime of visibility map rendering is 2754.64 ms. For 1K resolution, the runtime of model inference is 246.83 ms and the runtime of rendering is 214.37 ms. The total runtime is 4137.96 ms and 0.2416 FPS.
-For 4K resolution, the runtime of model inference is 247.14 ms and the runtime of rendering is 213.87 ms. The total runtime is 4137.77 ms and 0.24 FPS. \textbf{Ours.} Our method contains two main stages: geometry stage and appearance stage.
-Towards a more comprehensive runtime analysis, we will split each stage into fine-grained components and report the accumulated time for each component.
-As illustrated in Tab.~\ref{tab:time}, our method finishes all the operations within 30 ms. The rendering resolution does not affect the speed of our method.
-Besides, we found our method has the potential for improvement when running it on more powerful GPUs, i.e. an NVidia H100 graphics card.
+Notably, we perform all the modules on a workstation with a single GPU and obtain slightly better inference speed, compared to the runtime evaluation in the original paper.